-NLNG gets road infrastructure tax credit certificate for Bonny-Bodo road from FIRS
+NLNG gets Road Infrastructure Tax Credit Certificate for Bonny-Bodo road from FIRS

 “You may recall that the FIRS started with the development and deployment of an in-house digital solution – The Taxpromax Solution.
 This solution allows taxpayers to sit in the comfort of their offices or homes to file returns, pay taxes and conduct all forms of tax processes with us.

-“At the heart of our customer-centric reforms is the setting up of a multi-lingual Call Centre for enquiries and reports from taxpayers.
+“At the heart of our customer-centric reforms is the setting up of a multi-lingual Call Centre for enquiries and report from taxpayers.

 “Consequent upon these strategic moves, the Service recorded an unprecedented collection of over N6 trillion in 2021 and has set its sight on higher performance this year.
 There is no doubt that the Service can achieve its targets with taxpayers like the NLNG.